Skip to content

 Last updated:

 Every material that breaks leaves a record of how it broke.
 A fractured steel bolt carries information about whether it failed under a single overload, a million cycles of fatigue, or the slow creep of sustained stress at elevated temperature.
-Reading that record is the domain of fractography, a discipline that sits at the intersection of materials science, mechanical engineering, and forensic investigation.
-When a structural failure injures or kills people, fractographic analysis becomes the evidentiary foundation for determining legal liability, regulatory response, and engineering reform.
+Reading that record is fractography, the evidentiary foundation for determining legal liability and engineering reform when a structural failure harms people.

 Forensic engineering is not a single profession.
 An aircraft accident investigator, a structural engineering expert witness in a construction collapse case, and a product-liability consultant examining a failed surgical implant all apply the same core framework: systematic documentation of the failure, mechanical testing of surviving material, fractographic examination of fracture surfaces, and reconstruction of the sequence of events that led from the component's design and manufacture through to its final fracture.
 The ASM International Handbook of Failure Analysis and Prevention, the NTSB (National Transportation Safety Board) investigation manuals, the UK Air Accidents Investigation Branch (AAIB) procedures, and the Indian Aircraft Accident Investigation Bureau (AAIB India) protocols all encode variants of this framework.